 If you're a full-time or 3/4-time student in a college degree program or a vocational or professional program, you can "earn while you learn" with a VA work-study allowance.

-The VA work-study allowance is available to persons training under the following programs:
+The VA work-study allowance is available to anyone training under the following programs:

-VA will select students for the work-study program based on different factors.
-Such factors include:
+VA will select students for the work-study program based on different factors including:

 The number of applicants selected will depend on the availability of VA-related work at your school or at VA facilities in your area.

 Your hourly wage from the VA will be the federal minimum wage or your state minimum wage, whichever is greater.

 If you're in a work-study job at a college or university, your school may pay you the difference between the amount VA pays and the amount the school normally pays other work-study students doing the same job as you.

 You may elect to be paid in advance for 40% of the number of hours in your work-study agreement, or for 50 hours, whichever is less.
 After you've completed the hours covered by your first payment, VA will pay you each time you complete 50 hours of work, or every 2 weeks - whichever comes first.

 You can work when enrolled, or during breaks between terms.
 You can arrange with VA to work any number of hours you want during your enrollment.
 But, the total number of hours you work can't be more than 25 times the number of weeks in your enrollment period.